-Metallica's Surprising 2018 Live Covers: A-Ha, ABBA and Many More
+Metallica's Surprising 2018-19 Live Covers: A-ha, Prince + More

-Here's something really cool: At each stop on Metallica's 2018 European WorldWired tour, guitarist Kirk Hammett and bassist Robert Trujillo have been covering a track by local musical heroes – often choosing songs that are far removed from the band's traditional metal sound.
+Here's something really cool: At each stop on Metallica's 2018 European WorldWired tour, guitarist Kirk Hammett and bassist Robert Trujillo covered a track by local musical heroes – often choosing songs that are far removed from the band's traditional metal sound.

 According to Setlist.fm, these moments, which the band refers to as "doodles," have been showing up right before Trujillo's solo on "(Anesthesia) Pulling Teeth."
 While most of the songs are known primarily to residents of that country, a few have made their way overseas – most notably Scorpions' "Rock You Like a Hurricane," Accept's "Balls to the Wall" and Europe's "The Final Countdown."
 But they've also indulged a lighter side than their reputation usually allows, performing cuts like ABBA's "Dancing Queen," "Take on Me" by A-ha, Falco's "Rock Me Amadeus" and the Italian standard "Volare."